luiarthur/myBin/README.md

 All other files go into ~/

 Also, install latex [see this also](http://tex.stackexchange.com/questions/106113/is-there-any-way-to-have-a-latex-compiler-on-a-mac-without-root-access):
-> sudo apt-get install texlive
+> sudo apt-get install texlive-latex-base

+There are other latex packages (extra, recommended, etc.)
+But that's too much bulk for me...

 And install:
 - git